Specification tests for generalized propensity scores using double projections: Asymptotic results

-We now proceed to consider the asymptotic local power properties of our proposed tests.
-Towards this end, we study the asymptotic distribution of $R_{n,t}^{dpro}(\beta,u;\widehat{\theta}_{n})$ under a certain sequence of Pitman-type local alternatives converging to the null at a parametric rate.
-In particular, we consider the data generating process for the sequence of local alternatives given by
+We now proceed to consider the asymptotic local power properties of our proposed test statistic.
+Toward this end, we study the asymptotic distribution of $R_{n,t}^{dpro}(\beta,u;\widehat{\theta}_{n})$ under a certain sequence of Pitman-type local alternatives converging to the null at a parametric rate.
+In particular, we consider the data-generating process for the sequence of local alternatives given by